 Water Peperomia obtusifolia by allowing the top inch or so of the potting mix to dry out before watering.
 Overwatering will cause damage to the plants root system.

 Is Peperomia obtusifolia toxic to pets?

-Peperomia obtusifolia is not toxic to pets, unlike other members of its plant family, as such this plant can be kept in a family home without the risk of cats and dogs getting sick from trying a bite.
+Peperomia obtusifolia is not toxic to pets, as such this plant can be kept in a family home without the risk of cats and dogs getting sick from trying a bite.